Announcing: Community Engagement Initiative with Adult Entertainers on Minneapolis Policy and Ordinance

 Report: Workplace Perspectives on Erotic Dancing

 The purpose of this study was to document the workplace experiences of entertainers within strip clubs in Minneapolis and provide information to guide policy.
-The project will actively engage workers’ voices about the workplace, policy and ordinances, and their ideas for improving working conditions.
-The research will use an action research (AR) approach that focuses on collaboration and co-construction of the research process with community stakeholders.
+The project actively engaged workers’ voices about the workplace, policy and ordinances, and their ideas for improving working conditions.
+The research used an action research (AR) approach that focuses on collaboration and co-construction of the research process with community stakeholders.
+This report was completed April 2017.

 We have compiled a list of community resources across a spectrum of needs and desires that may be pertinent to those in the industry.
 Right click or [Cntrl] click to open in a new page.